yuting1008/Microsoft-Teams-Samples/samples/msgext-expert-finder-js/README.md

    ```
 ‼️Note : Remember to update the values in `.localConfigs` with single quotation marks.
 For example, ```AZURE_TABLE_TABLE_NAME='sampleTable'```.

-## Setup resources (Using Teams Toolkit for Visual Studio Code)
+### Run the sample

-- Note : Make sure you have followed all the earlier steps of setting up the sample and creating table storage.
+Make sure you have followed all the earlier steps of setting up the sample and creating table storage.
 Make sure all connection string values are added in `samples/msgext-expert-finder-js/.localConfigs` file before running the sample in toolkit.

 The simplest way to run this sample in Teams is to use Teams Toolkit for Visual Studio Code.